-June 30, 2014 - The Pentagon announces the United States is sending an additional 300 troops to Iraq, bringing the total U.S. forces in Iraq to nearly 800.
-Troops and military advisers sent to Iraq are there to add security to the U.S. Embassy and the airport in Baghdad, and to provide support to Iraqi security forces.
+June 30, 2014 - The Pentagon announces the United States is sending an additional 300 troops to Iraq, bringing the total US forces in Iraq to nearly 800.
+Troops and military advisers are sent to Iraq to support Iraqi security forces and help protect the US Embassy and the airport in Baghdad.

-August 8, 2014 - Two U.S. F/A-18 jet fighters bomb artillery of Sunni Islamic extremists in Iraq.
-President Barack Obama has authorized "targeted airstrikes" if needed to protect U.S. personnel from fighters with ISIS.
-The U.S. military also could use airstrikes to prevent what officials warn could be a genocide of minority groups by the ISIS fighters.
+August 8, 2014 - Two US F/A-18 jet fighters bomb ISIS artillery units in Iraq.
+President Barack Obama has authorized "targeted airstrikes" if needed to protect US personnel from fighters with ISIS.
+The US military also could use airstrikes to prevent what officials warn could be a genocide of minority groups by the ISIS fighters.

-September 2, 2014 - ISIS releases a video showing the beheading of U.S. journalist Steven Sotloff.
-Sotloff's apparent executioner speaks in what sounds like the same British accent as the man who purportedly killed Foley.
-He's dressed identically in both videos, head to toe in black, with a face mask and combat boots.
-He appears to be of similar build and height.
-He waves a knife in his left hand, as did the militant in the video of Foley's death.
+September 2, 2014 - ISIS releases a video showing the beheading of US journalist Steven Sotloff.
+Sotloff's apparent executioner speaks in the same British accent as the man who purportedly killed Foley.

 January 20, 2015 - ISIS demands $200 million from Japan in exchange for the lives of two Japanese hostages, Kenji Goto and Haruna Yukawa.

-January 22, 2015 - U.S. diplomatic officials say that coalition airstrikes have killed thousands of ISIS fighters to date, including half of the top command of the terror group.
-The number may be as high as 6,000 or higher, according to U.S. ambassador to Iraq Stuart Jones.
+January 22, 2015 - US diplomatic officials say that coalition airstrikes have killed an estimated 6,000 ISIS fighters to date, including half of the top command of the terror group.
+US intelligence officials estimate that ISIS still has 9,000 to 18,000 fighters and thousands of sympathizers.

-January 24, 2015 - Posted online is a video of hostage Kenji Goto, holding a photo of beheaded hostage Haruna Yukawa.
-A voice in the video demands the release of terror suspect Sajida al-Rishawi, from Jordan, in exchange for Kenji Goto.
+January 24, 2015 - An ISIS supporter posts an online video of hostage Kenji Goto, holding a photo of beheaded hostage Haruna Yukawa.
+The video includes a demand for the release of terror suspect Sajida al-Rishawi, from Jordan, in exchange for Kenji Goto.

 January 31, 2015 - ISIS releases a video online showing the decapitated body of journalist Kenji Goto.

-February 15, 2015 - In a new propaganda video released by ISIS, the group appears to behead 21 Egyptian Christians on a Libyan beach.
-On February 16th, Egyptian warplanes stage airstrikes against ISIS targets in Libya in retaliation.
+February 15, 2015 - In an ISIS video, militants appear to behead 21 Egyptian Christians on a Libyan beach.
+On February 16, Egyptian warplanes stage airstrikes against ISIS targets in Libya in retaliation.

-February 22, 2015 - ISIS releases a new propaganda video, which appears to show at least 21 Kurdish Peshmerga fighters in cages paraded down Iraqi streets.
-The last scene of the video shows them alive, but a man threatens, "We say to the Peshmerga: Leave your jobs or your fate will be like these, either the cage or under the ground."
+February 22, 2015 - ISIS releases a video that appears to show at least 21 Kurdish Peshmerga fighters in cages paraded down Iraqi streets.
+The last scene of the video shows them alive.

-March 1, 2015 - Without explanation, ISIS releases 19 Christian prisoners from a group of 220 Assyrians captured the week prior in northern Syria.
+March 1, 2015 - ISIS releases 19 Christian prisoners from a group of 220 Assyrians captured in northern Syria.